 From the middle of June of 1861 until the regiment was mustered out of federal service on June 10, 1864, 260 men of the Old 3rd Michigan died:

 - 103 men killed in action

-This represents a 16% casualty rate (based on a total enrollment of 1,412).
+This represents a nearly 18% casualty rate (based on a total enrollment of 1,412).

-When we take into account men transferred to other regiments or discharged from the 3rd Michigan and who subsequently reentered the military, a total of 355 men did not survive the war.
-As a group, then, the 3rd Michigan suffered a 25% casualty rate.
+When we take into account men consolidated into the 5th Michigan Infantry, transferred to other regiments or discharged from the 3rd Michigan and who subsequently reentered the military, another 90 men died by the time the war ended on May 6, 1865.
+Another 11 men did not live to see 1866.

 First to die